solygambas/react-native-cooking-app/README.md

 # Cooking app
-A cooking app using React Navigation.
+A cooking app using React Navigation and Redux.